-Taking two difficult conjectures (finiteness of III of elliptic curves and Schinzel's hypothesis) for granted, Wittenberg (2007) gave a proof of the Hasse principle for any smooth X for $n \ge 5$.
+Conditional result: Taking two difficult conjectures (finiteness of III of elliptic curves and Schinzel's hypothesis) for granted, by a method initiated by Swinnerton-Dyer, Wittenberg (2007) gave a proof of the Hasse principle for any smooth X for $n \geq 5$ .

-The Hasse principle was also proved for smooth projective models Y of various classes of singular projective, non conical, geometrically integral, complete intersections X of two quadrics.
-In particular, the Hasse principle holds for smooth models Y of $X \subset \mathbb{P}k^n$ for $n \ge 6$, when X contains a pair of conjugate singular points (CT-Sansuc-Swinnerton-Dyer 1987).
+The Hasse principle was also proved for smooth projective models Y of some singular projective, non conical, geometrically integral, complete intersections X of two quadrics.

+In particular, the Hasse principle holds for smooth models Y of $X \subset \mathbb{P}^n_k$ for $n \geq 6$ , when X contains a pair of conjugate singular points (CT-Sansuc-Swinnerton-Dyer 1987).

 These results in the singular case also play a key rôle in the proof of the smooth case in higher dimension, via the fibration method.
 Let k be a number field.
-Let Y/k be a smooth projective model of a possibly singular, geometrically integral, non-conical complete intersection of two quadrics in \mathbb{P}k^n .
-A purely algebraic computation gives : for $n \ge 6$, one has $\operatorname{Br}(Y)/\operatorname{Br}(k) = 0$.
+Let X be a possibly singular, geometrically integral, non-conical complete intersection of two quadrics in $\mathbb{P}^n_k$ .
+Let Y/k be a smooth projective model of X. An algebraic computation gives : for $n \geq 6$ , one has $\mathrm{Br}(Y)/\mathrm{Br}(k) = 0$ (this may fail for X singular and n = 5).
 This motivated :

-Conjecture (CT-S-SD 1987) : if $n \ge 6$, then the Hasse principle holds for Y.
+Conjecture (CT-S-SD 1987) : if $n \ge 6$ , then the Hasse principle holds for Y.

-For $n \ge 8$, this was proven in [CT-S-SD 1987].
+For $n \ge 8$ , this was proven in [CT-S-SD 1987].
 The case n = 7 is the topic of the present talk.

-I shall discuss the main steps in the proof of the following theorem of A. Molyakov (2023), which completes and encompasses results of Heath-Brown (2018) and myself (2022).
+I shall discuss the main steps in the proof of the following theorem.
+In the smooth case, this was proved by R. Heath-Brown (2018) and revisited by me in 2022.
+The possibly singular case was proved by A. Molyakov (2023).